No ‘Go Live’ Date Yet For North Carolina Mobile Sports Betting, But Mobile Comes Before In-Person

 North Carolina has long been a hotbed for college basketball.
 Two of the state’s traditional NCAA powerhouses are in the Associated Press Top 25 poll — the North Carolina Tar Heels (9-3) at No. 8 and the Duke Blue Devils (9-3) at No. 14.

-Nationwide, the most heavily wagered event is the NFL’s Super Bowl, which is scheduled to be played this year on Feb.
-11 in Las Vegas at Allegiant Stadium just west of the Strip.
+Nationwide, the most wagered-on event is the NFL’s Super Bowl, scheduled for this year on Feb.
+11 at Allegiant Stadium in Las Vegas, just west of the Strip.

 Given the short timeframe, commercial sports betting will not be up and running in North Carolina in time for legal Super Bowl betting, according to published reports.